oat-sa/simple-roster/docs/cli/user-cache-warmer-command.md

 ## Asynchronous cache warmup with Amazon SQS

+For cache warmup a [Standard Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html) type is recommended to setup.

+It provides:

+- __Unlimited Throughput:__ Standard queues support a nearly unlimited number of transactions per second (TPS) per API action.
+- __At-Least-Once Delivery:__ A message is delivered at least once, but occasionally more than one copy of a message is delivered.
+For cache warmup this is acceptable.
+- __Best-Effort Ordering:__ Occasionally, messages might be delivered in an order different from which they were sent.
+For cache warmup order of messages is not relevant.

 Amazon SQS queue setup can be done by setting up the `MESSENGER_TRANSPORT_DSN` environment variable in your `.env.local` file:

 Here is an example: